-Dennis Polk has served as the Executive Chair of the board of directors of TD SYNNEX (NYSE: SNX) since September 2021.
-Mr. Polk served as President and Chief Executive Officer of TD SYNNEX from March 2018 to September 2021 and earlier as Chief Operating Officer from 2006 to 2018, Chief Financial Officer from 2002 to 2006, and Senior Vice President of Corporate Finance in 2002.
-Mr. Polk joined TD SYNNEX in 2002 and was appointed to the board of directors in 2012.
-In addition to TD SYNNEX, Mr. Polk has served on the board of directors of Terreno Realty Corporation (NYSE: TRNO) since 2010.
-At Terreno Realty Corporation, Mr. Polk is the Chair of the Compensation Committee.
+Dennis Polk has served as a member of the TD SYNNEX (NYSE: SNX) (f/k/a SYNNEX Corporation) Board of Directors since February 2012 and is the TD SYNNEX Hyve Solutions Executive.
+Mr. Polk served as Executive Chair of the TD SYNNEX Board of Directors from September 2021 through August 2023 and as the TD SYNNEX President and Chief Executive Officer from March 2018 until September 2021.
+Mr. Polk joined TD SYNNEX in 2002 as Senior Vice President of Corporate Finance and in the same year became Chief Financial Officer.
+In 2006, he was promoted to Chief Operating Officer and served in that capacity until he became President and Chief Executive Officer.
+Mr. Polk has served on the Board of Directors of Terreno Realty Corporation (NYSE: TRNO) ("Terreno"), a real estate company, since 2010.
+At Terreno, he serves as Chair of the Compensation Committee.

 From his history of leadership roles at TD SYNNEX, the former parent company of Concentrix, Mr. Polk has deep knowledge of the Concentrix business and its industry.
-He also brings to our Board his leadership skills and a strong background in finance, operations and distribution.
-The upcoming year of service is expected to be the final year that Mr. Polk serves on the Board for transition purposes related to the spin-off from TD SYNNEX.
+He also brings to our Board his leadership skills and a strong background in finance, operations, and distribution.